 Oracle Archived Log Settings

-If you back up a VM where Oracle Database is deployed, you can specify how Veeam Backup & Replication must process archived redo logs on this VM:
+To create a transactionally consistent backups of a VM where Oracle Database is deployed, you must you must enable application-aware processing and define how Veeam Backup & Replication> will process archived redo logs on this VM.

 - At the Guest Processing step of the wizard, select the Enable application-aware processing check box.